Essar Group: Acquisitions

 In 2003, Essar Group acquired Aegis Communication and spread across 13 countries.
-In 2014, Essar did the part sale of Aegis USA Inc. with annual revenue of $400 million to Teleperformance and in 2017 Essar left the outsourcing business by selling Aegis’ operations to Capital Square Partners (CSP).
+In 2014, Essar did a part sale of Aegis USA Inc. with annual revenues of $400 million to Teleperformance, and in 2017, Essar left the outsourcing business by selling Aegis’ operations to Capital Square Partners (CSP).

 Essar Steel acquired HGPL and SCGL from Stemcor in 2005 and became an integrated steel producer.

 In 2007, Essar Global acquired a US-based steel company named Minnesota Steel LLC.

+In 2010, Essar Global acquired Aries coal mines in Indonesia.

-In 2011, Essar Energy purchased Stanlow Refinery in North West England for $350 million.
+In 2011, Essar Energy purchased Stanlow Refinery in North West England for $1.3 billion.
 Under Essar's leadership, the first phase of the turnaround of Stanlow refinery has been started during the financial year 2015–16 with $187 million net profit.
 Essar plans a £250 million expansion of Stanlow refinery, with over 16% production of transport fuels in the UK.

-AGC Networks, a wholly-owned subsidiary of Essar Group, acquired Black Box Corporation in 2019.
+AGC Networks, a wholly owned subsidiary of Essar Group, acquired Black Box Corporation in 2019.

 Initiatives

-During COVID-19 pandemic, Essar Foundation opened Covid Care Centre at Devbhumi Dwarka, Gujarat, organized vaccination drives, and provided meals to needy people.
+During the COVID-19 pandemic, Essar Foundation opened Covid Care Centre at Devbhumi Dwarka, Gujarat, organized vaccination drives, and provided meals to needy people.

+In 1997, the company started Essar Foundation for philanthropic initiatives in the areas of education, health, environment, women's empowerment, infrastructure, livelihoods & entrepreneurship.